pob944/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-Based on the Launch Date, (1) the most successful campaign was created around May and June and (2) the average of failure is 41 during the year.
+Based on the Launch Date, (1) the most successful campaigns were created around May and June and (2) the failure rate is steady at 41 across the year.

 - What can you conclude about the Outcomes based on Goals?